100+ Best Painted Rocks (Photos, Tips & Tricks )

 Acrylic paints come in color-shifting, metallic, marbling and even watercolor varieties for the abstract and otherworldly; finishes and dyes can be used for color blocking, ombre effects, and surreal landscapes.

-Sea Creatures Rocks
+Under The Sea Rocks

 Cute Animals Painted Rocks